containers/fuse-overlayfs/fuse-overlayfs.1.md

 1:1
 ```

-When we run in a user namespace with the following configuration:
+Also take note of the following user namespace configuration:

 ```
 $ cat /proc/self/uid_map